jenshweber/grape/README.md

 ### Example 5: A rule with _delete_

-This rule also deletes matched graph elements.
+The following rule also deletes matched graph elements.
 In this case it replaces a "works_for" edge with a new "Contract" node and two edges.

 ```clojure
 (rule 'rewrite_contracts